Detox Your Home: The Kitchen

 Watch out for microfibre cloths, and don't get greenwashed into buying synthetic ones that shed small plastic fibres into our waterways.
 Go for natural microfibres instead.

-If you must use plastic food storage, choose BPA free and phthalate free, and make sure that it is a safe plastic.
+If you must use plastic food storage, choose BPA free and phthalate free, and make sure that it's a safe plastic.
 As a rule of thumb, the more flexible the plastic, the more phthalates it will contain.

 Ditch the glad wrap!
 If you’ve got leftovers, you can cover stuff with a plate instead.
 We’ve been doing this for years at home.
 You can also use baking paper or waxed paper with a rubber band around the top.
 To find a great substitute, check out our article on Finding a Cling Wrap Alternative That Works.